 I like how Terry Real connects family of origin memories to maladaptive couple behavior.
 He might ask the Intimacy-Avoidant Couple, Who picked fights with you when you were a kid?
 Did you see your dad pick fights with your mom?
 How do you feel about the fact that you’re keeping faith with that dysfunction style and will teach it, in time, to your kids… just like your parents did?

-In a Couples Retreat, they learn to take the gloves off and put the love back in their union.
+In an Intensive Couples Retreat, they learn to take the gloves off and put the love back in their union.